lestrrat-3d/fusion360-gear-generator/README.md

 # TODO

+* Diametral Pitch handling: I personally just don't need it, but I think it's just a matter of having a conversion table.
+Patches welcome.
 * Error handling: I have a few, but I should add more.
-* User-friendly UI: Currently there's none.
+* User-friendly UI: Currently there's minimal UI.
 I suck at UI, so if you can help me, I'd be so happy.
 * Distribution: I have no idea how to package and otherwise distribute these things on AutoDesk Marketplace.
 If you can help me with it, I'd be so happy.